samsaara/blog/_posts/2022-05-09-blog-setup-ubuntu.md

 ## Motivation

 I was looking for ways to have my own tiny little place on the internet and therefore scouted for feasible options.
-As a Data Scientist, you interact with code on a daily basis and (Jupyter) Notebooks are part of your DNA :stuck_out_tongue:.
+As a Data Scientist, I interact with code on a regular basis and (Jupyter) Notebooks are part of your DNA :stuck_out_tongue:.
 So the criteria that I had set for myself was that whatever platform I choose, it has to be (a) very code friendly, (b) easy to maintain and (c) relatively affordable (if possible, even free).

 ### Quest for the right tool